CandiceWright/vshoot-workspace/README.md

 # vshoot-workspace

-vshoot is a virtual mobile photoagraphy app.
+vshoot is a virtual mobile photoagraphy app that I've designed and built.
-View for more details on the app
+View more details about the app here: